umang-dadhich/umang-dadhich/README.md

 💼 I have **1+ year of hands-on experience** in data analytics, machine learning, and business intelligence.
 I specialize in:

 - Fraud detection & financial modeling
 - Predictive analytics and automation
 - NLP & web scraping
 - Power BI dashboards & Python-based data solutions

 🚀 Passionate about combining analytics, automation, and visualization to drive data-driven decision-making and real-world impact.

 ---

-## 🛠️ Skills & Tools

-**Languages:** Python, SQL
-**Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Selenium, BeautifulSoup
-**BI & Visualization:** Power BI, Microsoft Excel
-**Tech Domains:** EDA, Forecasting, NLP, Time Series Analysis, Feature Engineering
-**Others:** Web Scraping, Automation, ML Pipelines

----